docsforadobe/premiere-plugin-guide/docs/recorders/getting-started.rst

 Scene Capture enables a recorder to capture a continuous stream to multiple files divided up by scenes.

-To support scene capture, the recorder must set recInfoRec8.canCaptureScenes = kPrTrue during ``recmod_Startup8``.
-When the user captures with Scene Detect on, recCap­ ParmsRec8.captureScenes will be non-zero during ``recmod_PrepRecord8``.
+To support scene capture, the recorder must set ``recInfoRec8.canCaptureScenes`` = kPrTrue during ``recmod_Startup8``.
+When the user captures with Scene Detect on, ``recCapParmsRec8.captureScenes`` will be non-zero during ``recmod_PrepRecord8``.
 The recorder should begin capture, and when it detects the end of a scene, call SceneCapturedFunc8, to notify Premiere that a scene has been captured.
 Premiere passes back the recFileSpec8 to

 give the recorder the filepath to which the next scene should be captured.
 Premiere also reserves memory for and passes back recCapturedFileInfo for the next capture.